 For as long as I can remember, one of my "goals in life" was to live far from city life.
 Perhaps a reaction to growing up in New York City?
 That would seem to be a logical reason and "answer" to THAT question of "why".
 But over the course of this year, with the Asperger's Syndrome (diagnosis) at the forefront of most of my thinking and self reflection, the need for respite from the stimulation of city life (now) has this other aspect.
 Of course I DID achieve that goal, early on in New Mexico.... living in the small, rural village of Rowe, NM.
 But life is like a river.... and we are like leaves floating along in the current.
 And that way of life gave way to "needs" and wants dictated by the floating into small pools along the river banks..... where we "land" and even will ourselves to land!!!

 Which brings me to the reflections upon painting, this place and today.
 With the events of life over the last many years, gratitude is something I also consciously try to hold.
 Gratitude for what is and how it came to be.
-Sometimes holding it is like trying to steer a car on an icy road..... knuckles white from grasping the wheel tightly, correcting and re-correcting, steering into the skid, brakes useless......The Asperger's is the black ice.
+Sometimes holding it is like trying to steer a car on an icy road..... knuckles white from grasping the wheel tightly, correcting and re-correcting, steering into the skid, brakes useless......on the black ice of Asperger's Syndrome.

 I find myself within the city now.
 My "respite' comes in the form of walking my dog along the river.... which, while running through the city itself, has enough "space"and quiet- sometimes.
+It is the last vestige of any kind of "wild place" within the city.....
 I find myself dodging people still... trying to find the small "windows" of time when there will not be others walking there.....
 It has been decades since I lived in the city.
 Now, through the lens of Asperger's I know why.
 The AS seems to get "triggered" almost every time we are out.
 The people milling about, the leaf blowers, the traffic, the other dog walkers etc....
 Moments when that is not the case are rare.
 In those moments, I have the river (and the streets) to myself.
 And even though this painting is not a transcription of the place itself.... it IS an evocation of that quietude and peace of those moments.
 It is a way for me to "hold" those rare moments.
 And in thinking about all of this, I realized that that is what I have been doing with this work.... creating (or re-creating) those moments..... and suddenly I realize "why" I have been doing that..... because my Asperger's mind needs it.
 As with all "new" situations, time and the wearing off of newness will make it less of an issue.

-I don't want to do that.
+I don't want to sanitize.
+Beside the actual work of the artists, writers, film-makers, musicians, composers and all the other creatives that I love and admire..... their stories, their struggles, their lives and thoughts on work and life..... connected me to them and the work.
 Personally, I like to "know" things.... about people.... real things...and one of the few things that seems self evident.... is that there is no light without darkness.